atmajs/ClassJS/README.md

 ```

-More route samples can be found from tests [test/route.test](Route Tests)
+More route samples can be found from tests [Route Tests](test/route.test)

 *LocalStore*
 _same as remote, as localStorage is remote class doesnt extend Class.Deferred_